brianwlynch/pplaunch/README.md

 - Initial launcher built by Dennis

 ## Future Changes
-- [x] *Option for other types of TFC instances that use different url patterns* - Implemented in `v3.1.1`
 - [ ] High score list for shenanigans
-- [ ] Remove TFC messages when using custom URL
+- [x] Remove TFC messages when using custom URL Implemented in `v3.2.0`
-- [ ] Make "TFC is Loading" sentence editable when using custom URL.
+- [x] Make "TFC is Loading" sentence editable when using custom URL. - Implemented in `v3.2.0`